 Shea Butter - our shea butter is obtained by cold pressing the seeds of the karite tree (and is then refined).
 It is physically decolorized using organic clays (diatomaceous earth, aka "bleaching clays") to remove color and impurities.
 The odor is removed via injection of steam to "blow-off" the volatile oils which contribute to Shea butter's sharp, objectionable odor.
 There are no chemicals used to process our Shea butter; it is all natural.
 Shea Butter is high in vitamin and mineral content, and is known to benefit dry skin (skin-softening).

-Buttermilk - we occasionally add buttermilk powder to our artisan soaps, which helps to produce a creamy lather.
+Buttermilk - we occasionally add buttermilk powder to our artisan soaps, which helps to produce a creamier lather.

 Oatmeal - Colloidal oatmeal is a micro-fine, ground oatmeal that is not rough or abrasive.
 The hydrated granules of oatmeal adhere to the surface of the skin and provide a film attracting humidity and reducing friction.
 It is great for sensitive or irritated skin, and provides moisturizing and soothing properties to our soaps.